khgiddon/chess-stamps/README.md

 AUTH_METHOD="oauth"
 ```

 Replace `<your_lichess_token>` with a personal access token described [here](https://lichess.org/api#section/Introduction/Authentication).
 This is to provide another auth method for dev purposes without having to go through OAuth every time.
-To stop using OAuth, you can change the `AUTH_METHOD` described in `env.`.
+To stop using OAuth, you can change the `AUTH_METHOD` described in `.env`.

  `<SECRET_KEY>` is a static secret key for the Flask app.
 You can generate a secret key using the following Python code: